Physics 141, Fall 2009.

 Text:

-R. Chabay and B. Sherwood, Matter & Interactions, Volume 1, Modern Mechanics, Second Edition (required)
+R. Chabay and B. Sherwood, Matter & Interactions, Volume 1, Modern Mechanics, Fourth Edition (required)

 PRS:

-PRS transmitters are required to be able to participate in the quizzes and Q&A during lecture.
-These transmitters can be rented from the bookstore.
+PRS transmitters (Turning Technologies, RCXR-02) are required to be able to participate in the quizzes and Q&A during lecture.
+These transmitters can be obtained from the bookstore.
+If you return them at the end of the semester you get a refund equal to the purchase price minus a $29 rental fee.

 Course Homepage: